-Human Rights and Duties in Employment
+Human rights and duties in employment

 The Human Rights Code forbids discrimination in employment.

-See video in American Sign Language about protection in employment
+See video in American Sign Language about protection in employment.

 Learn more:

-What poor treatment is employment discrimination?
+What is employment discrimination

 A complaint must set out facts that, if proved, could be discrimination under the Human Rights Code against each person named as a respondent.